dam-dim/soft_wiki/README.md

 For the correct running of the project:
 1) Start a console in folder where package.json is and type npm install
 2) Start the server from the 'server' folder with the 'node server.js' command in the console
-3) Start a live server for index.html
+3) Start a console in folder where 'package.json' is and type 'npm run start' for the website or 'npm run start' for the tests